ronalchn/strong_presenter/README.md

 ### Writing Presenters

-Presenters are stored in `app/presenters`, they inherit from `StrongPresenter::BasePresenter` and are named based on the model they decorate.
+Presenters are stored in `app/presenters`, they inherit from `StrongPresenter::Presenter` and are named based on the model they decorate.
 We also recommend you create an `ApplicationPresenter`.

 ```ruby
 # app/presenters/user_presenter.rb